keirthana/anbox-cloud-docs/howto/cluster/configure-nodes.md

 GPU slots are used to share GPUs among instances.
 Each GPU-equipped cluster node is configured with a number of GPU slots and a number of GPU encoder slots.
 See {ref}`sec-node-configuration` for the default values that are used.
 Nodes without GPU are configured with 0 GPU slots and 0 GPU encoder slots.

-The number of available GPU slots per node depends on the number of Anbox instances with GPU and can be changed when creating an application or an instance.
-It is used only to manage and assign hardware resources.
-When using GPU encoding, the number of GPU slots per node is limited by the number of GPU encoder slots, i.e., the number of GPU slots cannot exceed the number of GPU encoder slots.
-When using software encoding, GPU slots can be more than the GPU encoder slots.
+The number of available GPU slots per node depends on the number of Anbox instances configured to use a GPU.
+This value can be changed when creating an application or an instance and is used only to manage and assign hardware resources.

+When using GPU encoding, for any GPU, the number of GPU slots per node is limited by the number of GPU encoder slots—that is, the number of GPU slots cannot exceed the number of GPU encoder slots.
+However, when using software encoding, the number of GPU slots can be more than the number of GPU encoder slots for a GPU.

 Use the following commands to change the number of GPU slots and GPU encoder slots for a node: